 Within the School of Psychology our Equality, Diversity, and Inclusion (EDI) committee works to ensure that the School promotes EDI and takes action to address inequalities within the School, for the benefit of its staff, students, and the wider Keele community, whilst demonstrating a continuing commitment to an organisational culture of dignity and respect.

-Our School EDI committee is chaired by Dr Helen Williams, and members include the Head of School, Senior School Manager, representatives from our administrative and technical support staff, counselling team, PGR students, and other staff who have an interest in EDI issues.
+Our School EDI committee is chaired by Dr Sue Sherman, and members include the Head of School, Senior School Manager, representatives from our administrative and technical support staff, PGR students, and other staff who have an interest in EDI issues.

 Part of the EDI committee’s role in the School is to drive forward the Athena SWAN and Race Equality agendas, in accordance with their respective Charters and Principles, and to oversee the writing and submission of the School Athena SWAN award applications; and contribute to University submission Race Equality Charter awards.